webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

     - **internal network access** is controlled with **NSGs**.
   - allow remote communication between peering VNets with VPN Gateway.
   - **Transitivity**: must be explicit.
 Only VNets that are directly peered can communicate with each other. e.g. A,B,C VNet.
 Peer A->B and B->C. A->C does not automatically work without explicit peering A->C.
-  - can peer if different Microsoft Tenants, subscriptions...
-To peer, administrator must have the **_Network Contributor_** role on their virtual network.
+  - can peer VNets with different Microsoft Tenants, subscriptions...
+  - To peer, administrator must have the **_Network Contributor_** role on the VNet.
   - **Regional and Global Peering**: peering is possible **between different tenants, subscriptions**...
     - **Regional**: VNets in same region.
     - **Global**: VNetS in different regions.
 Any Azure cloud region, China cloud region, but not Government Region.